 Our solutions for material characterization

-RHEOLASER product range uses MS-DWS (Multi-Speckle Diffusing Wave Spectroscopy) to monitor particle mobility.
-The technique consists of sending a laser beam into the sample and detecting speckle pattern created by scattered waves.
-Brownian motion depends on the viscoelastic structure of the sample (it characterizes speedand distance the particle are free to explore).
+Rheolaser product range uses MS-DWS (Multi-Speckle Diffusing Wave Spectroscopy) to monitor particle mobility.
+The technique consists of sending a laser beam into the sample and detecting a speckle pattern created by scattered waves.
+Brownian motion depends on the viscoelastic structure of the sample (it characterizes speed and distance the particle is free to explore).
 A thorough analysis of scattered waves provides information about the rheological properties of the structure.
 In a strong gel (viscoelastic systems) particle mobility will be partially limited by the network structure.
-While in a simple viscous media, the mean square displacement (MSD) will have more linear form.
+While in a simple viscous media, the mean square displacement (MSD) will have a more linear form.

 Monitoring MSD over or and temperature allows to follow gel formation, determine sol-gel transitions and determine gel strength with extreme accuracy and without any contact with the sample.Read more